Dollar Sees Support as T-note Yields Rise

-The dollar index (DXY00) is trading slightly higher by +0.06%.
-The main supportive factor is today’s +2.5 bp rise in the 10-year T-note yield, which improved the dollar’s interest rate differentials.
-The dollar also has carry-over support from Fed Chair Powell’s warning last week that another rate cut in December is not a foregone conclusion.
+The dollar index (DXY00) on Monday rose slightly by +0.07%.
+The main supportive factor was Monday’s +2.7 bp rise in the 10-year T-note yield, which supported the dollar’s interest rate differentials.
+The dollar also had carry-over support from Fed Chair Powell’s warning last week that another rate cut in December is not a foregone conclusion.

-Bearish factors for the dollar today include the weaker-than-expected US manufacturing PMI report and dovish comments from Fed Governor Miran.
+Bearish factors for the dollar included the weaker-than-expected US manufacturing PMI report and dovish comments from Fed Governors Miran and Cook.

 The dollar is still under pressure from the ongoing US government shutdown.
 The longer the shutdown is maintained, the more likely the US economy will suffer and the more likely the Fed will have to cut interest rates.

 As a bearish factor for the dollar, the Oct ISM manufacturing index fell by -0.4 points to 48.7, weaker than expectations for a +0.4 point rise to 49.5.
-On a more favorable note, the Oct ISM prices paid index fell -3.9 points to 58.0, weaker than expectations of +0.6 to 62.5.
+Also, the Oct ISM prices paid index fell -3.9 points to 58.0, weaker than expectations of +0.6 to 62.5 and dovish for Fed policy.

 As a supportive factor for the dollar, the final-October S&P US manufacturing PMI was revised slightly higher by +0.3 points to 52.5, stronger than market expectations for an unrevised 52.2.

-Central bank divergence is supportive of the euro, with the ECB seen as finished with its rate-cut cycle while the Fed is expected to cut rates by at least another percentage point by the end of 2026.
+Central bank divergence is supportive of the euro, with the ECB seen as largely finished with its rate-cut cycle, while the Fed is expected to cut rates several more times by the end of 2026.

 The final-Oct HCOB Eurozone manufacturing PMI was unrevised at 50.0, in line with market expectations.

-Precious metals prices are seeing some support today as prices stabilize after the sharp sell-off seen in the second half of October.
-However, bearish factors for precious metals prices today include a slightly stronger dollar and slightly higher 10-year T-note yields.
-Today’s weaker-than-expected US PMI report undercut silver and industrial metals prices.
+Gold prices on Monday saw some bargain hunting as prices stabilized following the sharp sell-off in the second half of October.
+However, bearish factors for precious metals prices on Monday include a slightly stronger dollar and higher 10-year T-note yields.
+Monday’s weaker-than-expected US PMI report undercut silver and industrial metals prices.

 Gold prices saw support last Thursday from the World Gold Council’s report that global central banks purchased 220 MT of gold in Q3, up +28% from Q2.